MichaelSoegaard/Flight_delay/README.md

  - Dimensionality reduction by using SVD due to very large and sparse dataset.
  - Cross validated gridsearch over SVD components as well as model hyperparameters.

+There is an imbalance between the two target classes, but as long as we sue a metric such as ROC AUC it shouldnt be a problem.

 ### Data analysis
 ***Are we more likely to experince delays at specific dates?***
 When we look at delays in relation to day of month, there isn't a very clear trend.
 The 18th is the day with most delays, as **25%** of it's flight get delayed, while the day with fewest delays is the 9th, with **10%** of it's flights getting delayed.
 The percentage is relative to the days amount of flights.